-The Confederation Life Building is located at 20 Richmond St E (between Yonge St and Victoria St on the north side) in downtown Toronto.
+The Confederation Life Building is located at 20 Richmond St E (between Yonge St and Victoria St on the north side) in the Downtown Yonge area of Toronto.

-The seven-storey red stone building was once the tallest in Toronto and was home to the Confederation Life Association until 1955.
+The building was home to the Confederation Life Association until 1955.
 The company went out of business in 1994; however, the liquidation process took several years to complete.

 A Fire at the Heritage Building